Casino Dealer

 Do pit bosses switch out blackjack dealers when a player is on a hot streak as a 'cooler'?

-Asked by beans about 12 years ago
+Asked by beans over 12 years ago

 That is a total myth at about 90% of casinos here.
 I cannot speak for the older casinos in downtown AKA Fremont Street.
 However, at my casino at most of the major properties on the Strip, the dealers are on a specific time schedule, no matter what the player is winning.
 Believe it or not, we want people to win!
 You win, we win, everyone has fun.
 Get it?!